TommyJones/textmineR/cran-comments.md

 * win-builder (devel and release)

 ### R CMD check results
-There were no ERRORs or WARNINGs.
+There were no ERRORs, WARNINGs or NOTEs.
-There is one NOTE.
-  - This is a first-time submission

 ### Downstream dependencies
 There are no downstream dependencies.
 This is a first-time submission of textmineR.